PerdueCo/Gi-ServiceLifetimeDemo/README.md

 Welcome!

-This project was ***'created to give learners—whether new developers'***, students, or early-career engineers—
+This project wascreated to give learners—whether new developers, students, or early-career engineers—

 a clear and practical demonstration of how .NET Core service lifetimes work.

 If you’ve ever wondered:

-- “What’s the real difference between Transient, Scoped, and Singleton?”
+- “What’s the real difference between  ***'Transient, Scoped, and Singleton'***?”

 - “When should I actually use each one?”